Phil Niekro, Hall of Fame knuckleball pitcher, dead at 81

 CLICK HERE TO GET THE FOX NEWS APP

 He was elected into the Baseball Hall of Fame in 1997.
+He is the seventh Baseball Hall of Famer to die in 2020.

 His brother, Joe, also had a solid major league career.
+Joe Niekro died in 2006.